theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 10. Clean up the old shared cert with another run of `certificates`.

+    NB.
+This may not work.
+Pulumi seems to keep track of the retained cert in some cases and not others.
+If the `pulumi up` run does not propose any changes, you can do this manually in the [AWS console](https://us-east-1.console.aws.amazon.com/acm/certificates/list?region=us-east-1#) instead.
+It's essentially harmless for these old shared certs to build up, but also confusing!

 11. Get the shared CDN domain name:

     ```sh